imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Query Description:
 -- This SQL query calculates the total sales amount and the count of sales transactions for the year 2004.
 -- It aggregates payment amounts and counts payment records from the "payments" table.
--- The results provide insights into the financial performance and sales activity during the specific year.

 SELECT SUM(amount) AS total_sales_2004,
        COUNT(amount) AS sales_Count_2004